 Spinach and Pistachio Hummus Recipe

 This post may contain affiliate links, such as those to Amazon.
-We may receive a small commission for purchases made through these links.
+We receive a small commission for purchases made through these links.
 We appreciate your support!
+See disclaimer

-This green hummus is satisfying and nutritious, and it’s a great idea to add to your menu on St. Patrick`s Day.
+This green hummus is satisfying and nutritious, and it’s a great idea to add it to your menu on St. Patrick`s Day.
 Hummus is often served as a thick spread, but I added a little more aquafaba and oil to my leftover hummus so I could use it as a sauce for pasta.

 Can I eat Raw Spinach?
 Yes, you can eat spinach raw.
+Learn the 10 Best and Easiest Ways to use Raw Spinach in your recipes.

 Why You’ll Love This Recipe